USArmyResearchLab/ARL-COMBAT/README.md

 # ARL-COMBAT-Model
-Coming Soon in December, 2019.
+Coming Soon in March, 2020.